shahzaib-munwar/shahzaib-munwar/README.md

 ## Skills
 * Python     * Pandas    * NumPy    * Matplotlib  * Seaborn    * Scikit-learn   * Data Visualization

----

-## Learning Outcomes

-By completing this project, I learned:

-* How to clean real-world data
-* How to visualize patterns
-* How to extract meaningful insights
-* Core concepts of machine learning workflow

----

 ##  Future Improvements